Setting a Goal to Cut Climate Pollution

 So, unless the oil and gas industries clean up their acts (quite literally), they aren’t part of a safe and clean energy future.
 And we certainly shouldn’t be investing in more oil and gas infrastructure that locks us into using dirty energy for decades.

-A 100% reduction in climate pollution in thirty years is very ambitious, no matter which way you cut it.
+A 100% reduction in climate pollution is very ambitious, no matter which way you cut it.

 Read the full text of the Green New Deal.